dzinghan/starter-hugo-academic/content/_index.md

       text: |-
         Note: My first name is Jing Han (Jinghan works too) and my pronouns are she/her.
 Please address me by my first name.

-        I speak English, français, and 中文, so feel free to use the language your feel the most comfortable!
+        I speak fluently English, français, and 中文, so feel free to use the language of your choice!
       # Contact (add or remove contact options as necessary)
       email: 'jing [dot] h [dot] sun [at] mail [dot] mcgill [dot] ca'
       contact_links: